Metadata is often defined as ‘data about data’. High-quality metadata is important in making data FAIR:

 CMDI was developed within the CLARIN project.
 It draws on the earlier ISLE Metadata Initiative (IMDI), but where IMDI attempted to specify a comprehensive scheme for (multimodal) language data, CMDI adopts a more flexible approach where components are assembled into reusable profiles.
 This is very similar to the RO-Crate approach described above but with an important difference: the components of a CMDI profile are all drawn from a central registry, whereas components of an RO-Crate profile come from any linkable location.

-The metadata schema being developed as part of the LDaCA RO-Crate profile can be viewed as an ontology.
+The metadata being developed as part of the LDaCA RO-Crate profile can be viewed as a Schema (a list of terms used to describe language reserouces).
 We are also developing a more fully documented version as a Gitbook, Metadata for Language Data.

 Identifying Codes for Languages